 Eleven days post-9/11, the UN Security Council with UNSCR 1373 rendered the suite of terrorism treaties binding on all states, even non-signatories.
 In particular, this Chapter VII resolution mandated that “all States shall . . . [p]revent and suppress the financing of terrorist acts.”
 UNSCR 1373 also set up a monitoring process that obliged states to report within 90 days how they planned to comply with UNSCR 1373.

 Given that the Convention is well-subscribed to and that its prohibitions now apply to all states by virtue of their UN Charter obligations, U.S. courts should have no trouble concluding that acts of terrorism also violate customary international law.
-I took up this question in this article, which argues that the prohibition against torture is now sufficiently defined and universal to satisfy the Supreme Court’s test in Sosa v.
+I took up this question in this article, which argues that the prohibition against terrorism is now sufficiently defined and universal to satisfy the Supreme Court’s test in Sosa v.
 Alvarez-Machain.
 This question is not before the Supreme Court in Jesner, but may arise on remand.